mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 # Analysis method
-Our focus of this study is on analyzing the impact of GPUs on task-based workflows commonly used data science pipelines, which are composed of multiple processing stages that perform different tasks to move data from one stage to a next stage (typically represented by a Directed Acyclic Graph (DAG)).
+Our focus is on analyzing the impact of GPUs on task-based workflows commonly used data science pipelines, which are composed of multiple processing stages that perform different tasks to move data from one stage to a next stage (typically represented by a Directed Acyclic Graph (DAG)).

 ## Task processing stages
 Generally, task processing involves data computation, represented by the task user code, and data movement, represented mainly by data (de-)serialization.
 Task user code has the following processing stages: